ech08ravo/2019C/Meeting Minutes/Meeting - 14.05.md

     c) Role of the System designer

-    •	  Decide where to add the definition of each component (README.md or a new repo?)
+    •	  Choose where to add the definition of each component (README.md or a new repo?)

 2. “Parent” scenario and use case models